mariumrs/DBD/README.md

 [Collabrative Discussion 1](https://github.com/mariumrs/DBD/blob/main/Collabrative%20Discussion%20Summary%201.docx)

-## Collabrative discussion 2: Comparing Compliance Laws
+## Collaborative discussion 2: Comparing Compliance Laws
 ### Learned objectives:
 - Compared the GDPR’s securing personal data principle with similar compliance laws in my country of residence or the ICO’s standards in the UK.
 - Analyzed the GDPR’s security requirements, including exemptions, and discussed their alignment or divergence with other regulations.